pybricks/pybricks-api/doc/api/start_pup.rst

 `code.pybricks.com`_.
 That's it!

 Right now, we officially support only **Google Chrome, version 85 or newer**.
-It is currently available as a nightly build.
+It is currently available as a weekly developer build.
 Download it `from here`_.
 The official Chrome 85 release is scheduled for August 25th.
 You can install it on Windows, Mac, and Linux without affecting your existing browser or data.